Call of Duty: Black Ops: Campaign

-In January 1968, Mason's team is sent to Vietnam as part of MACV-SOG.
-After defending Khe Sanh from a North Vietnamese assault, they recover a dossier on Dragovich from a Russian defector being held by the North Vietnamese Army in Hue City during the Tet Offensive; the defector is revealed to be Reznov.
-After Dragovich resurfaces, they penetrate Laos to recover a Nova 6 shipment from a downed Soviet plane.
-They are captured by Viet Cong and Spetznaz forces at the crash site.
-Bowman is executed, but Woods and Mason escape, hijacking a Mi-24 Hind and crippling a part of the Ho Chi Minh trail before rescuing Reznov from Kravchenko's base.
-They confront Kravchenko, but he primes grenades strapped to his body, forcing Woods to push himself and Kravchenko out of a window; Mason presumes the two dead.
+In January 1968, Mason's team is deployed to Vietnam as part of MACV-SOG.
+After defending Khe Sanh from a North Vietnamese assault, the team infiltrates Hue City in February, during the Tet Offensive, to extract a Soviet defector, revealed to be Reznov.
+After confirming Kravchenko's presence in the Vietnamese jungle, the team infiltrates Laos to recover a shipment of Nova 6 from a downed Soviet plane, but is captured by Viet Cong and Spetznaz forces led by Dragovich at the crash site.
+Bowman is executed during a forced game of Russian roulette, but Mason and Woods escape and pilot a Mi-24 Hind to Kravchenko's base, reuniting with Reznov.
+Woods stabs Kravchenko, but he primes grenades on his belt, forcing Woods to push them both out a window; the two are presumed dead.

-Hudson and Weaver interrogate Clarke in Kowloon City.
-Clarke reveals the location of a facility in Mount Yamantau before being killed by Dragovich's men.
-Hudson and Weaver destroy the facility and receive a transmission from Steiner requesting to meet at Rebirth Island, as Dragovich will kill him next.
-Mason and Reznov, meanwhile, head there to assassinate Steiner, succeeding as Hudson and Weaver arrive.
-Hudson and Weaver witness Mason carrying out the act alone while declaring himself Reznov, prompting the pair to interrogate him; it is revealed that Mason is hallucinating a string of randomized numbers.
+Meanwhile, Hudson and Weaver interrogate Daniel Clarke (Gary Oldman), a British scientist who helped the Soviets recreate Nova 6, in Kowloon Walled City.
+Clarke reveals the location of Dragovich's facility on Mount Yamantau, before being killed by Dragovich's men.
+Hudson and Weaver infiltrate and destroy the facility, but not before receiving a transmission from Steiner, requesting them to extract him from Rebirth Island in the Aral Sea, as he suspects Dragovich will silence him.
+Mason and Reznov also head to Rebirth Island, assassinating Steiner just as Hudson and Weaver arrive.
+Although Mason supposedly witnessed Reznov executing Steiner, Hudson and Weaver saw Mason committing the act while calling himself Reznov.
+With Steiner dead, Mason is the only one who can decode the location of Dragovich's numbers station.
+Hudson and Weaver subdue Mason and bring him in for interrogation.